Vedant-1016/Client-Server-Interface-/README.md

   - Socket Programming (Network Programming Module)
   - Threads(POSIX THREAD:Concurrent Programming Module)
 ## Steps to Use:
 1)Compile Both client and server code in your terminal( Dont forget to use -pthread while compiling).

-2)Run the server and client in different terminals 3)Create as many clients of your choice and give each a unique username 4)Thats it start sharing your,ideas and thoughts with your friend
+2)Run the server and client in different terminals.

+3)Create as many clients of your choice and give each a unique username.

+4)Thats it start sharing your,ideas and thoughts with your friend.

-##Functionality of server code
+## Functionality of server code
-##Functionality of client code
+## Functionality of client code
-##Future Improvements
+## Future Improvements
 -Private Group chatting
 -Storing History of Messages
 -Blocking/Unblocking of particular usernames
-##Authors
+## Authors
 1)Shrey Patel

 2)Devarshi Patel

 3)Vedant Shah

 4)Ishit Shripal

 5)Kavya Halani